Skip to main content

 5

-A user reports a bug during UAT.
-The PM says it is a new requirement.
-How do you handle it?
+During UAT, a user reports a bug.
+The PM says it is a new requirement not in the original spec.
+You read the spec and it is genuinely ambiguous.
+How do you handle this?

 What to listen for